GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/particles_emitter/index.md

 Particles will be emitted in the direction represented by the angle of the emitters on the scene.
 You can change the angle of *the spray cone*, which is also represented in the scene editor as two lines: a large value for this "spray cone" will result in an emission of particles in a larger number of directions.
 A value of 0 will emit particles only in a single direction.

-* Particles appears in a circle around the position of the emitter object.
+* Particles appear in a circle around the position of the emitter object.
 You can change the radius of the circle.
 * Gravity can be applied on particles on X and Y axis.
 For example, a negative value on the Y-axis will cause the particles to go up in the air.
-* Rotation can be applied to particles, particles will rotate at a value between the maximum and minimum values set.
+* Rotation can be applied to particles, particles will rotate at a value between the minimum and maximum values set.

 ## Lifetime